Anti-Racist Education

-The Scottish Government’s Anti-Racist Breaking the Mould Principles have been designed to help educators and school leaders understand what an anti-racist curriculum can mean and how to co-create sessions to explore anti-racism.
+In 2023, the Scottish Government published their Breaking the Mould Principles.
+A resource designed to help educators and school leaders understand what an anti-racist curriculum can mean in practice with children.

-In 2024, through a short residency with a Dundee City Council school, Children’s Parliament supported the Scottish Government to explore children’s views and develop a child-friendly representation of the Breaking the Mould principles.
+In 2024, through a short residency with a Dundee City Council school, Children’s Parliament supported the Scottish Government to explore children’s views and develop an accessible representation of the Breaking the Mould principles.

 Member of Children's Parliament stands in front of their artwork.
-Anti racism education (Children's Parliament 2024)
+Anti racist education (Children's Parliament 2024)

 Anti-Racist Education: